 The Capacity Market has also been designed to support the development of more active demand management in the electricity market.

-19 December 2018: Capacity Market: consultation on technical amendments
+28 February 2019: Capacity Market: outcome of consultation on technical amendments

 6 December 2018: Capacity Market State Aid process